A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Related Work

 With a surface triangulation, a more accurate approach is to remesh the surface with constrained Delaunay refinement (possibly with an intrinsic triangulation) so that vertices or edges of the mesh conform to $\C$, as discussed for example by \citet{Sharp2020Flip}.
 However, this necessarily introduces remeshing as an extra preprocess.
 Another mesh-based approach, which avoids remeshing, is the extended finite element method \cite{Moes1999XFEM,Kaufmann2009}, which uses modified basis functions to enforce non-conforming boundaries or discontinuities.

-Most similar to our approach is that of \citet{Shi2007} who enforced Dirichlet IBCs for a surface PDE method based on level-set surfaces.
-As with CPM, solving surface PDEs with level-set surfaces \cite{Bertalmio2001} involves extending the problem to the surrounding embedding space.
-For such embedding methods, not only does the interior boundary itself need to be considered, but its influence into the embedding space as well.
-To do so, the approach of \citet{Shi2007} explicitly constructs a triangulation to represent a normal surface $\S_{\perp}$ (see~\eqref{eqn:Sperp}) extending outwards from the interior boundary curve $\C$ (notably contrasting with the implicit nature of level-sets).
+Most similar to our approach is the method of \citet{Shi2007} who enforced Dirichlet IBCs for a manifold PDE method based on level sets.
+As with CPM, solving surface PDEs with level sets \cite{Bertalmio2001} involves extending the problem to the surrounding embedding space.
+For such embedding methods, it is crucial not only to account for the interior boundary itself but also its influence into the associated embedding space.
+To do so, the approach of \citet{Shi2007} explicitly constructs a triangulation to represent a normal manifold $\S_{\perp}$ (see~\eqref{eqn:Sperp}) extending outwards from the interior boundary curve $\C$ (notably contrasting with the implicit nature of level-sets).
 They then perform geometric tests to determine if stencils intersect $\S_{\perp}$ and modify the discretization locally.
 We instead introduce a simple triangulation-free approach to determine if stencils cross $\S_{\perp}$ that only involves closest points, bypassing explicit construction of $\S_{\perp}$.
-Moreover, such level-set approaches necessarily require a well-defined inside and outside, which makes handling open manifolds, nonorientable surfaces, and manifolds of codimension-two or higher impossible with a single level-set.
+Moreover, such level-set approaches necessarily require a well-defined inside and outside, which makes handling open manifolds, nonorientable manifolds, and manifolds of codimension-two or higher impossible with a single level set.

-Depending on the chosen surface representation and/or discretization, it is also not always obvious how to modify the nearest DOFs to enforce other, non-Dirichlet types of boundary conditions (e.g., Neumann).

-Our proposed CPM extension overcomes these and other limitations of the method used by Auer et al.~\citeyearpar{Auer2012}.
-We demonstrate that our proposed method can easily be extended to second-order, for both Dirichlet and zero-Neumann cases.
+Our proposed CPM extension overcomes several limitations of the existing CPM (Dirichlet-only) IBC treatment of Auer et al.~\citeyearpar{Auer2012}.
+We demonstrate that our method can easily be extended to second-order, for both Dirichlet and zero-Neumann cases.
 It can also handle jump discontinuities in Dirichlet values across interior boundary curves.
-Furthermore, our approach even supports what we call \emph{mixed} boundary conditions, e.g., Dirichlet on one side and Neumann on the other.
-Both jump discontinuities and mixed BCs are useful for applications such as diffusion curves \cite{Orzan2008}.
+Furthermore, our approach supports what we call \emph{mixed} boundary conditions, e.g., Dirichlet on one side and Neumann on the other.
+Both jump discontinuities and mixed IBCs are useful for various applications, such as diffusion curves \cite{Orzan2008}.

 The key attribute of our IBC approach that allows the above flexibility for BC types is the introduction of new DOFs near $\C$.
 This idea shares conceptual similarities with virtual node algorithms \cite{molino2004virtual}, which have been used for codimension-zero problems \cite{Bedrossian2010,Hellrung2012,azevedo2016preserving}.
 It is also similar to the CPM work of ~\citet{cheung2015localized}, who used new DOFs near sharp features of $\S$ (albeit with the radial-basis function discretization of CPM).